 A = The total alarm current of the sounders (plus any other devices connected to other alarm outputs).
+See Zone Circuit specification on page 24 for quiescent consumption of AlarmSenseTM devices.
+Also, take into consideration conventional sounder load (where relevant).

 T = The amount of time in hours required for the alarm (most commonly being half an hour).